 Marijuana (also spelled marihuana) is a word derived from maraguanquo, meaning “intoxicating plant”.
 Marijuana refers to a mixture of dried leaves, stems, and flowering tops of a weed-like plant, which was given the name Cannabis sativa by Linnaeus in 1753.
 Cannabis is a flowering hemp used for thousands of years as a fiber source for producing rope, clothing, and paper (among other uses).

-Cannabinoid is a generic term to describe the basic chemical structure shared by 70 or so unique phytocannabinoid compounds identified in the cannabis plant.
+The term Cannabinoid describes the basic chemical structure shared by 70 or so unique compounds identified in the cannabis plant.

 Marijuana can be obtained and prepared in a variety of ways for consumption.
 While marijuana can be consumed orally (e.g., cookies, brownies), the most common method of consumption is smoking the plant in rolled cigarettes called “joints” or in pipes and bongs.
 Tobacco and marijuana can be consumed together in hollowed-out cigars, or blunts, or in spliffs, which are joints/cigarettes containing a mixture of tobacco and marijuana.